Skip to main content

 Exercise floods the body with feel-good endorphins, clears the mind, and ramps up the cardiovascular system.
 It’s invigorating, unless you have fibromyalgia.
 The processes controlling cardiovascular workouts do not work correctly, causing exercise difficulties in fibromyalgia patients.

 Dane Cook, Ph.D., of the University of Wisconsin, says, “People with fibromyalgia show an abnormal response to gentle exercise.”
-1 According to a report by Bruno Gualano, M.D., of Brazil, fibromyalgia patients do not accelerate their heart rates adequately during increased activity.2 And a study by Jose Parraca, Ph.D., of Portugal, shows that the oxygen supply to the muscles is impaired (even at rest) in people with fibromyalgia.3
+1 According to a report by Bruno Gualano, M.D., of Brazil, fibromyalgia patients do not accelerate their heart rates adequately during increased activity.2 And a study by Jose Parraca, Ph.D., of Portugal, shows that the oxygen supply to the muscles is impaired (even at rest) in patients.3 In fact, all three reports explain why you have problems exercising with fibromyalgia.

 The above studies highlight a variety of reasons why you encounter difficulties with overexertion.
 Yet, understanding what you are up against will help you tailor activities to accommodate your dysfunctional response to exercise.